Divyansh81/Human-Detection-in-Nano-Size-with-YOLOv9/README.md

    ```
 4. **Install Required Libraries**: YOLOv9 relies on PyTorch, OpenCV, and other libraries.
 Ensure they are installed.

+## Download YOLOv9 Files
+ 1. **YOLOv9 Weights**:
+ You can download pre-trained YOLOv9 weights from the official repository: YOLOv9 Weights

+ 2. **YOLOv9 Repository**:

+Clone or download the YOLOv9 repository from GitHub:

 ## Training

 ## Command for Training: